 Is it legal to use a VPN?

 In most parts of the world, using a VPN for legitimate privacy and security purposes is legal.
 Some jurisdictions have restrictions or require compliance with local laws. always check your local regulations before using a VPN for sensitive activities.
+Is edge vpn secure: a comprehensive guide to edge vpn security, privacy, and performance 2026

 Can I torrent with Edge Secure Network?